mesibo/python/tutorial.md

 ```

-MeAs explained in [Anatomy of Mesibo Application](https://mesibo.com), Mesibo invokes a class of Listeners for various events.
+As explained in [Anatomy of Mesibo Application](https://mesibo.com), Mesibo invokes a class of Listeners for various events.

 Derive from the `mesiboNotify` class to implement listeners as shown below.